can different angelfish live together?

 When angelfish fight, it’s not without cause.
 When you have two different angelfish species living in the tank, the submissive fish will typically back down.

-Angelfish become aggressive with each other for a number of reasons and are most likely to do so when:
+Angelfish become aggressive with each other for various reasons:

 can you mix different types of angelfish?